 Energy Module Overview¶

 The Shoeboxer then assigns an area weight to each cluster centroid.
 This centroid is then also the location for a shoebox model that then represent the cluster.
-See Fig. 10.
+See Fig. 11.
 Each Shoebox or Cluster is written out as IDF file and is simulated with EnergyPlus.
 The final simulation step is to gather all shoebox data and aggregate the building result.
-For further details regarding the method please refer to the BS2014 paper online.
-The method is still under active development and a validation study is on the way.
+For further details regarding the method please refer to the reference paper.